adonisjs/legacy-docs/3.0/request.md

 ## Content Negotiation

-Content Negotiation is a mechanism defined to find the best response type for a given request.
-The end-user can define the best resource type based upon their requirements.
+Content Negotiation is a way to find the best response type for a given request.
+The end-user can make use of HTTP headers to define the best response they are expecting from the server.

 #### is(keys...)

 Returns whether a request is one of the given types.
+This method will parse the request `Content-type` header.

 ```javascript
 const isPlain = request.is('html', 'plain')